sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding MSBuild.md

 ## Builtin Variables

-## MSBuild Task
+## Target Section

-A task is a pre-defined procedure to be executed in `Target` section in their declared order.
+A task is a pre-defined procedure to be executed in `<Target>` section in their declared order.
 The containing `Target` is like a function which must have a name while a task is just named as its tag.
 MSBuild ships with some builtin task to be used out of box.